Archfx/RACKETutes/serval/toyrv.md

 ### Example Safety property

 Serval defines the `serval:check-step-consistency` construct to feed state-related data, which will be used for the safety property verification.
-Example safety property for the implementation is given below,
+An example of safety property for the implementation is given below,

+Let's consider an example safety property with the functional specification of the sign program.
+Suppose one wants to verify that its result depends only on register `a0`, independent of the initial value in `a1`.
+One may use a standard noninterference property, step consistency, which asks for an unwinding relation `∼` over two specification states `s1` and `s2` as stated in the following definition.